Tõnis Mägi: Political activity

-On April 22, 2017 Tõnis Mägi opposed the Rail Baltic rail line connecting the Baltic States to the rest of the European rail transit system.
+On April 22, 2017, Tõnis Mägi opposed the Rail Baltic rail line connecting the Baltic States to the rest of the European rail transit system.

-On October 23, 2021 Tõnis Mägi performed on Freedom Square in Tallinn during a demonstration against Covid-19 measures.
+On October 23, 2021, Tõnis Mägi performed on Freedom Square in Tallinn during a demonstration against COVID-19 measures.
 On a video broadcast prior to that, he called for participation on the demonstration, quoting Leelo Tungal poetry, which the author disapproved of.
 He has also received criticism due to his messaging around vaccine-skepticism.
 Tõnis Mägi was planning to attend the spring demonstration as well, but he was unable to attend.

 Decorations

 In 1999, the President of Estonia decorated Tõnis Mägi with a IV Class Order of the White Star and in 2010 with the III Class Order of the National Coat of Arms.

 Personal

 Tõnis Mägi met his first wife, Virve, while still a student.
-In 1980, he married actress and dancer Laine Michelson-Adamson with whom he has a daughter, Liis-Katrin (born 1983).
+In 1980, he married actress and dancer Laine Mihelson-Adamson with whom he has a daughter, Liis-Katrin (born 1983).
 The couple divorced in 1988.
 In the same year he met his third wife, Piia, with whom he soon emigrated to Sweden.
 After her death, Mägi had to raise their daughter, Maarja (born 1992), by himself.
 Currently, Tõnis Mägi is married to singer Kärt Johanson.
 They have two daughters: Liidia (born 1999) and Mirt (born 2004).
 Mägi's daughter from his second marriage, Liis-Katrin, is married to actor Märt Avandi.